 So I asked the waiter, "How's the beef?"
 He said "Ze steak tartar is ze best you ever had."
 But when he brought it, friends, I thought I'd seen rare meat But this wasn't even hurt real bad!

 Doom It Yourself: The subject of the song "Power Tools", who is so obsessed with the title objects that he keeps finding himself in increasingly humorous situations.
 In the last verse, he finds himself in the hospital, obsessing over his power bed.

-The Fun in Funeral: "Sitting Up with the Dead" in which his late Uncle Fred is so horribly bent over due to arthritis that the morticians have to use a heavy chain to straighten him out.
+"Sitting Up with the Dead", in which his late Uncle Fred is so horribly bent over due to arthritis that the morticians have to use a heavy chain to straighten him out.
 Somehow the chain snaps in the middle of the wake, causing Uncle Fred to sit up in his casket.
 Hilarity Ensues.